octobercms/docs/2.x/database/model.md

 ## Retrieving Models

-When requesting data from the database the model will retrieve values primarily using the `get` or `first` methods, depending on whether you wish to [retrieve multiple models](#retrieving-multiple-models) or [retrieve a single model](#retrieving-a-single-model) respectively.
+When requesting data from the database the model will retrieve values primarily using the `get` or `first` methods, depending on whether you wish to [retrieve multiple models](#oc-retrieving-multiple-models) or [retrieve a single model](#oc-retrieving-a-single-model) respectively.
 Queries that derive from a Model return an instance of [October\Rain\Database\Builder](../api/october/rain/database/builder).

+<a id="oc-retrieving-multiple-models"></a>
 ### Retrieving Multiple Models

 Once you have created a model and [its associated database table](../database/structure.md#oc-migration-structure), you are ready to start retrieving data from your database.
 Think of each model as a powerful [query builder](../database/query.md) allowing you to query the database table associated with the model.
 For example: